 Kindness at Morris Feinmann Home in Didsbury, working with older Jewish people, including holocaust survivors.
-The 1st stage was to put together a collection of works called Paracetemol Soup, a mix of poems, artwork and recipes, launched at MFH in June 2008, as a limited edition series of giclee prints.
+The first stage was to put together a collection of works called Paracetemol Soup, a mix of poems, artwork and recipes, launched at Manchester Central Library.
 The collection intercuts older Jewish peoples’ poems made from early memories with recipes and artworks; it is a subtle meditation on the holocaust, including contributions by holocaust survivors.

 The things that stay in your mind.
 A woman described leaving Berlin, getting onboard the kindertransport train.
 Her mother waving goodbye with a sandwich that she’d forgotten to give her daughter.
 The mother died in Germany, they did not see one another again.
 Another day.
 A conversation with a woman who’d survived Auschwitz.
 She wanted to tell us about the experience, but each time she began to speak, the memories would self-erase – she described them melting away.
 Perhaps the amnesia protected her.
 Another.
 A quiet man sitting with two talkative companions.
 He had managed to get out of one of the camps, but had a memento – a gouge in his skull, left by a blow with an iron bar from an SS man.
 He gently put my fingers onto the wound – “See?”